NFeingold/AKSAutomate/Guides/README.md

 ## Create a Resource Group, and IoT Hub, and an AKS Cluster

-I prefer creating the IoT Hub through the Azure Interface, and this is what you will see my do in the video.
+- I prefer creating the IoT Hub through the Azure Interface, and this is what you will see my do in the video.
 If you prefer this:
 ```sh
 az group create -n <resource group> -l <location: westus, eastus>
 az aks create -n <aks cluster name> -g <resource group> -c <node count, 1> --generate-ssh-keys
 ```
 Follow this with navigating to the IoT Hub section, clicking + in the top left corner, and creating a new hub with the resource group you just created.
 The free options will be fine for this demo.

-If you prefer creating the Hub through bash, use this instead:
+- If you prefer creating the Hub through bash, use this instead:
 ```sh
 az group create -n <resource group> -l <location: westus, eastus>
 az iot hub create -n <iot hub name> -g <resource group> --sku <s1>
 az aks create -n <aks cluster name> -g <resource group> -c <node count, 1> --generate-ssh-keys
 ```
 *you may want to add* ```sh --no-wait ``` *to the end of the previous command* (```az aks create```), *so you can interact with the command line while the aks cluster is being created*

+## Connect to the AKS Cluster
 ```sh
 az aks get-credentials -n <aks cluster new> -g <resource group>
 ```